eclipse-archived/ceylon-lang.org/documentation/1.0/tour/functions.md

 results in a function that packages together the method reference `onEvent` and the method receiver `listener`.

 It's also possible to declare a method that returns a function.
-A method that returns a function has multiple parameter lists.
 Let's consider adding the ability to remove observers from a `Component`.
-We could use a `Subscription`
+We could use a `Subscription` interface:
-interface:

 <!-- check:parse:Depends on OpenList -->
     shared interface Subscription {